Kotlin/kotlin-spec/docs/src/md/kotlin.core/introduction.md

 * JVM (Java Virtual Machine)
 * JS (JavaScript)
-* Native (native binaries)
+* Native (native binaries for various architectures)

 Furthermore, it supports transparent interoperability between different platforms via its Kotlin Multiplatform Project (Kotlin MPP) feature.

-The type system of Kotlin distinguishes at compile time between nullable and not-nullable types, achieving null type safety, i.e., guaranteeing the absence of runtime errors caused by the absence of value (i.e., `null` value).
+The type system of Kotlin distinguishes at compile time between nullable and not-nullable types, achieving null-safety, i.e., guaranteeing the absence of runtime errors caused by the absence of value (i.e., `null` value).
 Kotlin also extends its static type system with elements of gradual and flow typing, for better interoperability with other languages and ease of development.

 Kotlin is an object-oriented language which also has a lot of functional programming elements.